 Map of all the trails in the park

-If you’re looking for different hikes in and arround LA, check out these five hikes.
+If you’re looking for different hikes in and around LA, check out these five hikes.

 The West & East Observatory Trail